 Where We Work

-Developing Radio Partners and the World Bank are teaming up to produce a multi-part series of audio and video programs and animation on how Indigenous Peoples around the world are preserving their forests and land amid a changing climate.
+Developing Radio Partners and the World Bank teamed up to produce a multi-part series of audio and video programs and animation on how Indigenous Peoples around the world are preserving their forests and land amid a changing climate.

 Burkina Faso

-DRP is working with seven villages and a community-based radio station in the rural Boussouma region in the Center East part of the country.
-There are two goals in mind: reducing COVID-19 by promoting safe Water, Sanitation and Hygiene practices while simultaneously building social cohesion across ethnic and economic lines.
-DRP is training villagers how to produce radio programs that focus on public health and peacebuilding activities in their own communities.
-The project gives voice to women to help deconstruct stigmas and stereotypes that nourish violent extremism.
-The programs are broadcast on their local radio station with a potential audience of 200,000.
+DRP worked with seven villages and a community-based radio station in the rural Boussouma region in the Center East part of the country.
+There were two goals in mind: reducing COVID-19 by promoting safe Water, Sanitation and Hygiene practices while simultaneously building social cohesion across ethnic and economic lines.
+DRP trained villagers how to produce radio programs that focus on public health and peacebuilding activities in their own communities.
+The project gave voice to women to help deconstruct stigmas and stereotypes that nourish violent extremism.
+The programs were broadcast on their local radio station with a potential audience of 200,000.

 Cameroon